 offers artists the ability to create not only full-package, retail

 your designs both look and feel professional.
 There are no

-minimum purchases, and no cost to you to design as many products as you like - Cafe'Press gets paid only
+minimum purchases, and no cost to you to design as many products as you

-their online system walks you through
+experience is not required, since their online system walks you through

 the design process step by step, using your own uploaded photos and

 images.
 Each design can be previewed visually online as it is

 own online store if you wish - also free.

-MYBANDWEAR produces exquisitely fitted,
+MYBANDWEAR produces exquisitely fitted, high-style designs in

-body measurements, for a fit that conforms perfectly to every line, and
+measurements, for a fit that conforms perfectly to every line, and

 perfectly transmits your performance body language.
 Choose from